Yvon Deschamps: Departure and return

 The Manoir was sold in 2006, but in his 70s Deschamps shows no sign of stopping.
 As one of the most prolific hosts and performers the 'Festival Juste pour rire' has ever had, he presented one new or re-worked monologue for each gala show for the festival's 25th anniversary in the summer of 2007.
 They paid homage to him with a special gala.

 He has three daughters, Annie, Karine and Sarah-Émilie.

 Style

 Yvon Deschamps' monologues were known for their unrelenting irony, and often buried a message that was completely opposite to what the stage character was saying literally.
 For Deschamps' first monologue, Les unions, qu'ossa donne?, he created an exploited worker who incarnated the Québécois self-image of a historic past as water-carriers and hewers of wood, and who remained resolutely blind to his exploitation at the hands of his "good" boss.

-In the beginning, Yvon Deschamps' never-named "character" was distinguished by his spectacular naïvete, which served as a vehicle for Deschamps to tackle delicate subjects such as racism.
+In the beginning, Yvon Deschamps' never-named "character" was distinguished by his spectacular naïveté, which served as a vehicle for Deschamps to tackle delicate subjects such as racism.
 In Nigger Black, for instance, the character recalled boyhood surprise upon learning that "Nègres" were no more nor less than human beings like him, neither better nor worse: